 - Official transcripts must be issued in their original language and accompanied by an English translation.
 There should also be a clear explanation in English of the institution’s program requirements and grading system.
 For students in countries where the transcript does not indicate the degree received, an official degree diploma attested by a university official must also be submitted in the original language and accompanied by an English translation.

 - The Graduate School will accept Chinese transcripts that are verified by either CHESICC (China Higher Education Students Information and Career Center), or CDGDC (China Academic Degrees and Graduate Education Development Center).

 - If you attended an international university and have one set of original documents or diploma, we can make a copy and return the original document(s) to you.
 Please include a cover sheet to return the documents and provide a mailing address.
 The cover sheet is also available within the application under Downloadable Forms section.

 We do not consider 3 year bachelor’s degrees from India, Canada, or Australia to be equivalent to a US bachelor’s degree.
 However, additional graduate level course work after earning a 3 year bachelor’s degree may be considered for equivalency.
-While we do accept outside credential evaluations from NACES members, if the degree is a 3 year bachelor’s degree from India, Canada, or Australia, we do not consider the degree to be equivalent with a US bachelor’s degree.
+While we do accept outside credential evaluations from NACES (National Association of Credential Evaluation Services).and AICE (Association of International Credential Evaluators).
+If the degree is a 3 year bachelor’s degree from India, Canada, or Australia, we do not consider the degree to be equivalent with a US bachelor’s degree.
 However, additional graduate level course work after earning a 3 year bachelor’s degree maybe considered for equivalency.
-If you have any questions or concerns please e-mail email@example.com.
+If you have any questions or concerns please e-mail firstname.lastname@example.org.
 Outside credential evaluations from NACES members are accepted, but are not required to apply.

 If you have received a degree from the University of Connecticut, you do not need to request an official transcript.